- About COMU

 - Air New Zealand Limited and

-- The Crown’s shareholding in a shipping line, Pacific Forum Line and four airports.
+- The Crown’s shareholding in three airports.

 - In line with the February 2010 CRI Taskforce Review, from 1 February 2011 the Ministry of Science and Innovation will be the primarily monitoring department for CRIs, with COMU moving to a second-opinion role in relation to the CRIs’ financial performance.
 COMU will retain a key role in the board appointments process, working alongside the Ministry of Science and Innovation.